-What does The General mean?
+What do you think The General means?

 Dispatch: The General Meaning